JeyciHouses1986/gTakeOutThis/README.md

 ### Settings
 - Language: switch between English and Spanish in the top area.
+- Use system Chrome profile: launches Chrome with your chosen user profile to keep your Google login.
 - CPU Priority: choose Low/Normal/High if you want the app to use fewer or more PC resources.
 - Workers: you can increase or reduce the number of parallel workers for extracting and organizing (advanced; defaults are fine for most users).